Art by Bob Dornborg

 That's when I decided to ride the rails.

-Of the rail lines that passed through Givens, almost all were major corporate lines with security personnel and full-time live-aboard staff.
+Of the rail lines passing through Givens, almost all were major corporate lines with security personnel and full-time live-aboard staff.
 Some were tour lines, like the Amtrak that came through once a month, but most were just freight lines with flashy new cars and bright wheels.

 But there was one, the Kentucky Blue Line Special, that was different.
 It had its own station on the Givens tracks, and cycled trains in and out at all hours of the day and night.
 Its cars were shadowy with dirt and coal-smoke grime, and the people who worked it were unshaven and sometimes drunk.
 I would sit outside the smokehouse at night and stare at the rail station, at the lengths of untended boxcars and engines, and long to climb inside and ride.
 It took a month of wishing to build the nerve, and I came to a decision: Givens would always be my home.
 I would ride the Blue Line out, see the world, and return in its belly to my smokehouse.
 The world would be mine, and I would stop only long enough to rest my head beneath that old bench.

-The Blue Line Special had seven routes that originated in Givens and circled the Midwest.
-I learned that most of the world was outside of my reach; the Blue Line was the only line I could hop easily, and it only went through six states.
+The Blue Line Special had seven routes originating in Givens and circled the Midwest.
+I learned most of the world was outside of my reach; the Blue Line was the only line I could hop easily, and it only went through six states.
 But those six states were five and nine-tenths more than I'd ever seen, and the world seemed to grow exponentially.

 I never worried about being spotted on the Blue Line.
 I could sleep day or night in the cars without anybody noticing.
 The cars were largely empty, so there wasn't much freight to inspect from leg to leg, and they smelled of wet wood and vinegar.
 The line workers avoided them.
 I came to love the scent.